 A permeable materiality of fossil fuels reconceptualized the Anthropocene as an epoch characterised by a differentiated corporeal geology of/in the blood, rather than as a universal line in the sand.
 The author claims there is a need to pay the same attention and critique to the promise of “nonlife” in the Anthropocene as has been done to “life” in an incipient era of biologism.
 In addition, while the Anthropocene designation poses geologic time as an inhuman supplement to the milieu that is both before and after “us”, it also needs to be articulated as compositional to this epoch: its pleasures, modes of exhaustion and specific mineralogical affiliations.
 Although, in current conceptualization in the sciences, the Anthropocene is rendered as both asexual in the recourse to an inert geological materialism and distinctly normative in its framing of geologic life through moments of natality and extinction (and thereby reproduction).
 It is important to note that these “Ends” are never just semantic; even little non-fatal ends can have a violence and bodily purchase that makes the conditions for survival more or less possible.
 And, furthermore these “Ends” are structural in organizing sites and opening spaces for labour in making/unmaking Anthropocene affiliations.

+Liya, I need your own words here.
+If and where you cite you need to attribute – otherwise this qualifies as plagiarism.

+Through our discussion, has anything become more clear?
+If so, do you want to attempt another answer?